mciobanu/GDriveTimeManager/README.md

 ## Trademark notices
 Registered trademarks and service marks are the property of their respective owners.

-Google Drive™ is a trademark of Google LLC
+Google Drive™, Google Workspace Marketplace™, and Google Apps Script™ are trademarks of Google LLC.

 [//]: # (ttt0 replace all references to "script" with "add-on", here and in HTML)